Michael Rucker (baseball): Washington Nationals

 On September 6, 2024, Rucker was claimed off waivers by the Washington Nationals.
-In 4 appearances for the Triple–A Rochester Red Wings, he posted a 3.86 ERA with 3 strikeouts over 4 2/3 innings pitched.
-On November 4, Rucker was removed from the 40–man roster and sent outright to Rochester, but he rejected the assignment and elected free agency.
+In 4 appearances for the Triple-A Rochester Red Wings, he posted a 3.86 ERA with 3 strikeouts over 4 2/3 innings pitched.
+On November 4, Rucker was removed from the 40-man roster.
+He rejected an outright assignment and elected free agency.

+Seattle Mariners

+On January 8, 2026, Rucker signed a minor league contract with the Seattle Mariners.
+He made 22 appearances for the Triple-A Tacoma Rainiers, posting a 1–2 record and 1.59 ERA with 25 strikeouts across 22 2/3 innings pitched.
+On June 11, the Mariners selected Rucker's contract, adding him to their active roster.
+He took the loss after allowing four Cleveland Guardians base runners and a sacrifice bunt on June 28.

+Personal life

+Rucker is a convert to the Church of Jesus Christ of Latter-day Saints.